ukgovdatascience/databox/README.md

 Python requirements can be installed with `pip install -r requirements.txt`.
 Note that ansible requires a python 2.7 virtual environment at time of writing.

 You will need to install the aws command line tools using `brew install aws`, then configure an AWS command line profile with `aws configure --profile gds-data`.
 For this you will need an aws access key with the relevant permissions against your IAM account.
+When asked to set a default region set `eu-west-2` (London), and default format `json`.

 ### Other